madi/someRS/README.md

 Segmentation with Orfeo Toolbox
 ===============================

-This is a set of scripts that allow to run OTB tools over a folder.
+This set of python scripts allows to run OTB tools over a folder.
 You can indicate an input folder and an output folder.
 The scripts will process all the images that are stored in the input folder.
 The scripts perform the workflow described in the OTB Cookbook at